 Electric ignition models require electrical power to operate.
-The oven cannot be lit during a power outage.
+In case of a power outage, the oven burners on these models cannot be lit manually with a match.
 Gas will not flow unless the glow bar is hot.

 If the oven is in use when a power outage occurs, the burner will shut off and cannot be re-lit until power is restored.